lazcad/homeassistant/README.md

           friendly_name: Door Sensor
   ```

 5. Add automation.
-For the Button and Switch, use the following event
+For the Button and Switch, use the following event.
+Available click types are 'single', 'double' and 'hold'
   ```yaml
   automation:
   - alias: Turn on Dining Light when click